-5.8.1 Metering and information technology investments in 2023
+5.8.1 Metering and information technology investments in 2024

-The September forecast for metering and information technology (IT) capital expenditure for 2023 is 15.8 \$million for non-network IT projects.
+The November forecast for metering and information technology (IT) capital expenditure for 2024 is \$19.7M for non-network IT projects.
 This includes:

 - Costs associated with SCADA and network control that exist at the corporate office side of gateway devices (routers, bridges etc.).
-For example, this would include costs associated with SCADA master systems/control room and directly related equipment; - IT and communications expenditure related to management, dispatching and coordination, etc. of network work crews (e.g. phones, radios etc.); - Any common costs shared between the SCADA and network control expenditure and IT and communications expenditure categories with no dominant driver related to either of these expenditure categories.
-For example, a dedicated communications link used for both corporate office communications and network data communications with no dominant driver for incurring the expenditure attributable to either expenditure category should be reported as IT and communications expenditure; and - Major system upgrades for the Advanced Metering Infrastructure (AMI) meter and Advanced Distribution Management System (ADMS) to cater to the Voltage Var Control (VVC) and Future Network program of works;

-- Improvements to the design, estimate, build, and closeout processes for new construction and system maintenance to ensure correct 'as-built' data is reflected in the Geospatial Information System (GIS) and SAP ERP; - Continuation of work on the implementation of five-minute meter reading and global settlement compliance requirements with strengthening the AMI communication network by rolling out additional Access Points; - Investments across a range of cyber-security tools and defences to counter the ever-increasing threat of cyber-attacks; and - Lifecycle growth and replacement projects for IT applications systems and infrastructure to maintain the security and availability of systems, including: - Application upgrades (version updates, patching, activating additional functionality); - Platforms and processing (cloud, servers, data storage and backup, Operating Systems, database management systems); - End user services (PCs, laptops, productivity tools, field mobility equipment such as tablets, and smartphones); and - Organic growth as the market and business grows.
+For example, this would include costs associated with SCADA master systems/control room and directly related equipment - IT and communications expenditure related to management, dispatching and coordination, etc. of network work crews (e.g. phones, radios etc.) - Any common costs shared between the SCADA and network control expenditure and IT and communications expenditure categories with no dominant driver related to either of these expenditure categories.
+For example, a dedicated communications link used for both corporate office communications and network data communications with no dominant driver for incurring the expenditure attributable to either expenditure category should be reported as IT and communications expenditure - Investments in the Advanced Metering Infrastructure (AMI) and Advanced Distribution Management System (ADMS) to enable a Volt Var Control (VVC) function to support a Dynamic Voltage Management (DVM) pilot within the Future Network program - Improvements to the design, estimate, build, and closeout processes for new construction and system maintenance to ensure correct 'as-built' data is reflected in the Geospatial Information System (GIS) and SAP ERP - Investment in outage management systems and processes to enable improved performance and compliance when processing planned network outages - Continuation of work on the implementation of five-minute meter reading and global settlement compliance requirements with strengthening the AMI communication network by rolling out additional Access Points - investments across a range of cyber-security tools and defences to counter the ever-increasing threat of cyberattacks; and - Lifecycle growth and replacement projects for IT applications systems and infrastructure to maintain the security and availability of systems, including: - Application upgrades (version updates, patching, activating additional functionality); - Platforms and processing (cloud, servers, data storage and backup, Operating Systems, database management systems); - End user services (PCs, laptops, productivity tools, field mobility equipment such as tablets and smartphones); and - Organic growth as the market and business grows. - Customer Experience (CX): To unlock the full potential of the strategic initiative the Foundation CX Program, which was delivered in 2023, we are proceeding with the CX Transformation Program in 2024 and 2025.
+The program will replace legacy customer portals such as the Electricity Distribution Portal (EDP) and Customer Outlook Portal.
+Furthermore, we will explore additional opportunities, including the potential integration with our contact centre telephony system (Genesys). - A Grid Stabilisation project delivered capability to ensure compliance with the Victorian Emergency Backstop Mechanism